ngageoint/six-library/externals/nitro/README.md

   - Pass -DCMAKE_INSTALL_PREFIX to set the install location.

-  - Java, MATLAB, Python, C++ bindings all build.
-Just make sure the relevant tools are on your PATH
+  - Python and C++ bindings are built.
+Just make sure the relevant tools are on your PATH.
+Java and MATLAB bindings are now in the **archive** directory and no longer built.

   - See the [coda-oss CMake build README](externals/coda-oss/cmake/README.md) for further build configuration information, particularly for Python-related